Adults - Jump-start your education, life and career by getting your GED in Kentucky

-- The adult education centers can also help get you started so you can study at home through KET's Fast Forward .
+- The adult education centers can also help get you started.
+There may be distance distance learning options, such as KET's Fast Forward, so you can study at home.

 Step 3 - Take the test

-The national fee to take the GED® test is $30 for each of the four modules which amounts to $120 for the complete test.
+The national fee to take the GED® test is $30 for each of the four modules, which amounts to $120 for the complete test.
+Discounts may be available through the local adult education centers.
 The test can be taken at Pearson VUE/GED Testing Centers at numerous Kentucky locations.
 You can find a test center near you at the test center locator at GED.com.

 Step 4 - Receive your results